stephenverderame/cpp_book/src/basics/primitives.md

 ```

-Finally we can also input numbers in different bases such as hex, octal or binary and use the single quote `'` as a digit separator to make things more readable.
+Finally, we can also input numbers in different bases such as hex, octal or binary and use the single quote `'` as a digit separator to make things more readable.

 ```c++
 auto h = 0xA; //h  is the integer 10